Module Code

 5. Act within the legal frameworks which inform personal behaviour, the delivery of healthcare and the protection and promotion of the health of individual patients

-6. Describe diversity, equality, inclusion and discrimination and the underpinning legislation, and explain how to apply these principles to manage patients with protected characteristics and work within the dental team
+6. Describe diversity, equality, inclusion and discrimination and the underpinning legislation across regions of the United Kingdom, and explain how to apply these principles to manage patients with protected characteristics and work within the dental team

-7. Explain the role of coping strategies for clinical practice and asking for help in responding to challenges and set-backs
+7. Explain the role of coping strategies for 'real world’ practice, such as reflection, self-acceptance, debriefing, handing over to another colleague, peer support and asking for help in responding to challenges and set-backs

-8. Discuss the principles and underpin all patient care with a preventive approach, that takes account of patient compliance and self-care, to contribute to the patient’s long-term oral and general health
+8. Discuss the principles that underpin a preventive approach to patient care, that takes account of patient compliance and self-care, to contribute to the patient’s long-term oral and general health

 15. Assess patients’ levels of anxiety, experience and expectations in respect of dental care and oral health